Back up Windows Server files and folders to Azure

 You can schedule up to three daily backups per day.
 In the following example, two daily backups occur, one at midnight and one at 6:00 PM.

 You can run weekly backups too.
 In the following example, backups are taken every alternate Sunday and Wednesday at 9:30 AM and 1:00 AM.

 On the Select Retention Policy page, specify how to store historical copies of your data.
 Then select Next.

 Retention settings specify which recovery points to store and how long to store them.

 For a daily retention setting, you indicate that at the time specified for the daily retention, the latest recovery point will be retained for the specified number of days.
 Or you could specify a monthly retention policy to indicate that the recovery point created on the 30th of every month should be stored for 12 months.

 Retention for daily and weekly recovery points usually coincides with the backup schedule.
-So when the schedule triggers a backup, the recovery point that the backup creates is stored for the duration that the daily or weekly retention policy specifies.
+So when the schedule triggers a backup, the recovery point (that the backup operation creates) is stored for the duration that the daily or weekly retention policy specifies.